-In Carrie Underwood‘s world, a song that only reaches No. 2 on the Billboard charts is a disappointment.
-Country music’s original American Idol has never had a hit chart lower; over a dozen have reached No. 1, with songs from the Storyteller album sure to keep that total growing.
+In Carrie Underwood's world, a song that only reaches No. 2 on the Billboard charts is a disappointment.
+Country music's original American Idol winner has very rarely had a hit chart lower; over a dozen have reached No. 1, and she's scored several additional hits with her latest album, Cry Pretty.

 "See You Again" is our second favorite of Underwood's song's about faith and inspiration.
 It's a power ballad that showcases her amazing range, although don't they all?
 The platinum single earned positive reviews and several World Music Awards nominations.
 Nope, we didn't know that existed until today either.

 Underwood scored one of her most recent hits with "Love Wins," a powerful message ballad from Cry Pretty.
 The second single from the album features Underwood delivering a hopeful message that's exactly what fans need to hear in hard times.
 Underwood co-wrote "Love Wins" with Brett James and David Garcia, and she co-produced the track with Garcia, scoring a No. 11 hit.